dolph/autopilot/README.md

 Google Chrome, which implements some common human-behaviors so that your implementation doesn't have to.
 For example,

-* Waiting (impatiently) for elements to load on the screen
+* Waiting (impatiently) for elements to load on the screen,
-* Refreshing the page when things don't load as expected
+* Refreshing the page when things don't load as expected,
+* Typing input at a human pace, and
+* Reacting with a human reaction time when elements appear on screen.

+These behaviors provide fault tolerance and resilience when, for example, testing real web applications.

 ## Installation